 1. Price your home aggressively.
 When mortgage rates are low and buyers are chasing too few houses for sale, sellers can ask high prices and get them.
 Even when houses are overpriced for the market, sellers are likely to receive some offers, as buyers are often desperate to find a home that meets their needs.
-When things are slow, pricing is absolutely critical.
+When home sales are slower, pricing is absolutely critical.
 But instead of pricing your home aggressively high, you should consider pricing your home no higher than the middle of the range for homes comparable to yours.
-And if you need to sell your home quickly, you should consider pricing your home among in the bottom 25 percent of comparable homes.
+And if you need to sell your home quickly, you should consider pricing your home among the bottom 25 percent of comparable homes.
 Why?
-With few buyers chasing many homes, you need to quickly get the attention of those who are serious about buying, If your home is priced too high, you many never get buyers to even consider looking at your home.
+With few buyers chasing many homes, you need to quickly get the attention of those who are serious about buying, If your home is priced too high, you may never get buyers to even consider looking at your home.

 3. Finding the right agent is critical.
 Any agent can list your house.
 But when buyers are few, you need a first-class real estate professional on your side.
 They’ll help with everything from pricing to advising you on the other 6 points in this article.
 Talk with your family, friends, and neighbors to identify the best agents in your area.
-Hire the one who you believe will do the best job for you.
+Hire the real estate agent who you believe will do the best job for you.

 4. Curb appeal.
 After pricing, nothing will bring more potential buyers into your home than a house with outstanding curb appeal.
 Take a walk down your street with a critical eye.
 How does your home stack up from the outside?
 If it doesn’t stand out from the rest of the homes in your neighborhood, then it’s time to get to work.